higorblands/cv/README.md

 # cv
 Personal website

-Personal website full responsive and mobile adapted.
+Personal website full responsive and mobile Iphone X or similar display adapted.
 Used HTML5 and CSS3.

 To know more follow me on instagram @wwwhigor